PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 | `!!`          | Semi-Faculty                                | `n!!`        |
 | Physical unit | Defines a physical quantity.                | `10 m/s`     |

-Some suffix operators canbe prefixed by a `?` character, to include a *null check` of the operand.
+Some suffix operators can be prefixed by a `?` character, to include a *null check* of the operand.
 If the operand is `null`, the operator is not evaluated, and `null` is returned.
 The following table lists null-checked suffix operators:

 | Operator       | Description                                 | Example       |